-The courtyard fulfils the client’s ambitions to create an accessible home and provides a place to rest.
-You will be able to walk by and experience life behind the scenes.
+The courtyard fulfills the client’s ambitions to create an accessible home and provide a place to rest.
+You will be able to walk through and experience life behind the scenes.
 You will be able to observe the logistics from the terrace of the restaurant and the staff canteen.
 The architecture of the new façade on the Ketelvest and the façades of the court are conceived as a ‘frame’ – referring to an image of the Parisian decor studio of Philastre and Cambon – that is classic and timeless in its view, but also elan and grandeur. radiates, through the use of solid natural stone, a material with a low environmental impact.
-The vision for the master plan also offers good proposals in the field of theatre technology and acoustics, with an enlargement of the orchestra pit and an elevation of the stage tower.
-For the restoration of the historic interiors, the old colour scheme of Philastre and Cambon will be restored.
+The vision for the master plan also offers good proposals in the field of theater technology and acoustics, with an enlargement of the orchestra pit and an elevation of the stage tower.
+For the restoration of the historic interiors, the old color scheme of Philastre and Cambon will be restored.
 In the opera hall they want to combine this with the preservation of the later added balcony by architect Van Rysselberghe.

 DRDH combines the care of this very valuable historic house with a number of assets for a varied future use.